shihanrehman/DedhamGroup_InterviewChallenge/README.md

 Link to working app App: https://afternoon-harbor-50548.herokuapp.com

 Create a content management system for Animals, Species, and Enclsoure.
-I've created a simialr email marketing app with a database of influencers for an email marketing outreach challenge.
+I've created a similar email marketing app with a database of influencers for an email marketing outreach challenge.

 Edit animals